thiggy01/change-gdm-background/README.md

 ### Multi-screen support

-if you use ntwo or more monitors you may see a streched image through the displays as if they were one screen.
+if you use two or more monitors you may see a streched image through the displays as if they were one screen.
 This is the default behavior of GDM3 when dealing with multiple displays.

 I found a way to configure GDM to work in other modes like mirror or even single display [here](https://github.com/thiggy01/ubuntu-20.04-change-gdm-background/issues/15), avoiding the joining of them.